njupiter/njupiter/Development/ReadMe.txt

 Prerequisities
 ---------------------------------------------------------------------------------
-If you use any of the webfiles URLScan (part of IIS Lockdown tool) is used on the website, the property AllowDotInPath must be set to 1 in URLScan.ini
+If you use any of the webfiles and URLScan (part of IIS Lockdown tool) is used on the website, the property AllowDotInPath must be set to 1 in URLScan.ini

 Bug reporting
 ---------------------------------------------------------------------------------